-- 15.5 A player will automatically be suspended one week once he has received a total of 3 either UR or OC penalties during the regular season, and three during the playoffs.
-This will be followed by an additional week for any two to follow.
-These penalties will be tracked for the duration of the season. - 15.6 Objectionable Conduct (OC): The use of profane, obscene, insulting language or gestures to an opponent, official, or spectator by any player or occupant of the team bench is prohibited.
-Unsportsmanlike conduct, including spiking a ball or throwing it an opponent or official, directing the ball off the field in an objectionable manner, deliberately delaying the game or contacting an official, are also prohibited.
+- 15.6 Objectionable Conduct (OC): The use of profane, obscene, insulting language or gestures to an opponent, official, or spectator by any player or occupant of the team bench is prohibited.
+Unsportsmanlike conduct, including spiking a ball or throwing it at an opponent or official, directing the ball off the field in an objectionable manner, deliberately delaying the game or contacting an official, are also prohibited.
+Actions under the health and safety rule that threaten the safety of other participants may be penalized under this rule.
+Face to face trash talking in close proximity to opponents will automatically be penalized under this rule.
 There will be zero tolerance for objectionable conduct.
 OC results in an automatic first down when called against the defense.
 Fouls assessed for pockets or jewelry are not considered objectionable conduct. - 15.7 Unnecessary Roughness (UR): Any deliberate and intentional physical action against an opponent, official, or spectator by any player or occupant of the team bench is prohibited.
 These include but are not limited to diving in a crowd (with or without contact), punching, head-butting, shoving, kicking and elbowing.
 There will be zero tolerance for unnecessary roughness.
-UR results in an automatic first down when called against the defense. - 15.8 Unnecessary contact.
-This would be called when a UR is not warranted but there was contact.
+UR results in an automatic first down when called against the defense. - 15.8 Unnecessary contact is called when a UR is not warranted but there was contact.
 If the contact is incidental and not excessive in nature, the referee will call Unnecessary Contact.
 Stripping the ball once possession has been secured shall be penalized under this rule.
-The offending player does not have to leave the field for five plays.
-FlagPlus Football is a non-contact league, and as much as possible, contact is to be avoided. - 15.9 Suspensions: As of Winter 2011, suspensions will be given in weeks and not games.
-Consequently, any player who plays on multiple teams will have to sit out games with all teams for the duration of the suspension.
-Note: The FPF Discipline Committee will handle all suspensions. - 15.10 Five or ten plays off: A player will be sent off for five plays if he is assessed a penalty for wearing pockets or jewelry, or Unnecessary Roughness (UR) penalty.
-A player will be sent off for ten plays if he is assessed an Objectionable Conduct (OC) penalty.
+The offending player does not have to leave the field for ten plays.
+FlagPlus Football is a non-contact league, and as much as possible, contact is to be avoided.
+Any contact to the head or face of an opponent, whether accidental or not, is considered unnecessary contact.

+15.10 Five or ten Ten plays off: A player will be sent off for five plays if they are assessed a penalty for wearing pockets or jewelry.
+A player will be sent off for ten plays if they are assessed an Objectionable Conduct (OC) penalty or an Unnecessary Roughness (UR) penalty.
 Conversions and punts count as a play off.
-If the half ends with a player having not served all of the required five plays off in their entirety, they will carry over to the second half (or overtime in the playoffs).
-If the non-offending team accepts a penalty instead of the result of the play, in a DR situation, this does not consume a play for purposes of 5 plays off.
-If Team A declines the opportunity to attempt a convert, or Team B decides to concede the convert, this does not consume a play for purposes of 5 plays off. - 15.11 Automatic disqualification: Any combination of two URs or OCs will result in a game ejection (e.g. one UR and one OC).
-Fouls assessed for pockets or jewelry are not considered objectionable conduct. - 15.12 At the end of the season, teams that fail to comply with league rules will be issued a letter putting them on probation. - 15.13 Interference by unauthorized persons.
+If the half ends with a player having not served all the required plays off in their entirety, they will carry over to the second half (or overtime in the playoffs).
+If the non-offending team accepts a penalty instead of the result of the play, in a DR situation, this does not consume a play for purposes of plays off.
+If Team A declines the opportunity to attempt a convert, or Team B decides to concede the convert, this does not consume a play for purposes of plays off.

+15.11 Automatic disqualification: Any combination of two URs or OCs will result in a game ejection (e.g. one UR and one OC).
+Fouls assessed for pockets or jewelry are not considered objectionable conduct.

+15.13 Interference by unauthorized persons.
 If anyone other than the players legally on the field interferes with the play, there will be an automatic disqualification of the guilty player.
 Furthermore, if, in the opinion of the official, it is clear that a score would have been made had the interference not occurred, the score will be awarded.
 If it is not clear that a score would have been made, the non-offending team will be awarded a 15-yard penalty from the point of the interference.
-Should the foul occur on the last play of either half, and the application result in a 15-yard penalty, one more play will take place.
+Should the foul occur on the last play of either half, and the application results in a 15-yard penalty, one more play will take place.